lewis6991/async.nvim/CONCURRENCY_MODEL.md

 However, the parent task itself doesn't complete until both children finish.
 You can't have orphaned tasks in this model.

+### Errors propagate up

-**Errors propagate up.** When a child task errors, that error automatically propagates to its parent when the parent resumes.
+When a child task errors, that error automatically propagates to its parent.
 The parent will then cancel any other running children and fail with the child's error.
-This propagation is **level-triggered**: the error is delivered when the parent resumes from suspension, not immediately when the child errors.

 ```lua
 local parent = vim.async.run(function()